Stay in a hotel near the Cathédrale de St-Pierre and enjoy remarkable views across Geneva

 Enjoy luxurious living

 Whether you are staying at Fraser Suites Geneva for a few nights or longer, our beautifully designed rooms are bright and spacious incorporating a fully-fitted kitchenette, separate dining and living area and bedroom.
 Our studio apartments are ideal for traveller’s on-the-go – take advantage of your in-suite Nespresso machine, flat-screen TV, air conditioning and electric safe.
-If you are staying for 90 days or more in Geneva, our contemporary one and two-bedroom apartments are the ideal residences.
+If you are staying for 90 days or more in Geneva, our apartments are the ideal residences.
 Guests are treated to 24-hours gym access, complimentary Wi-Fi around the building and are welcomed to our breakfast room each day to try our delicious buffet breakfasts and tasty coffees.

 Our award-winning staff will ensure you have a delightful stay with us, making sure that every aspect of your stay in comfortable and enjoyable.
 We look forward to having you stay with us at Fraser Suites Geneva – make your reservation here to enjoy staying in our hotel near Cathédrale de St Pierre and all that the Swiss gem of Geneva has to offer.